andrewdnolan/Harmonic_Beds/elmer/runscripts/README.md

 #### `runHarmonics_p1.sh`
 Run a mass balance grid for the bed perturbed by each harmonic to find SS configuration.
+ - [ ] Copying the restart file should be based on timestep of restart files, not just wethere the mesh dir exists.

 #### `runHarmonics_p2.sh`
 Run the pseudo surge for the bed perturbed by each harmonic.